AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 Captivate Prime provides the necessary tools and specifications so that your organization's integration Administrator can set up and perform the migration tasks.

 As of today, the Migration feature in Captivate Prime can be accessed by an organization's Administrators by contacting Adobe support team.
-To enable Migration feature in your account, you can reach out to the Adobe Captivate Prime support team.
+To enable Migration feature in your account, you can reach out to the Adobe Learning Manager support team.

 ## Migration process {#apidescription}